zeitgeistpm/documentation/docs/learn/combinatorial-tokens.md

 absolute bets ("I bet $10 that Hillary will win at 1:1 odds"), but rather that trades are made to "correct" the forecast of the market by changing the prices of the outcome.
-The agent executing the trade pays a price to do so, but is rewarded if the prediction is closer to the truth that the current one.
+The agent executing the trade pays a price to do so, but is rewarded if the prediction is closer to the truth than the current one.

 One could say that the agent buying $H \Rightarrow D$ claims that $H \land D$ is undervalued and $H \land \bar D$ is overvalued, and that $\bar H \land D$ and